 Private-label hearing aids tie you to that particular provider or retail chain so that, in most cases, you are unable to have the devices programmed or serviced by anyone other than that particular provider or provider network.
 Furthermore, a large portion of what you pay for when purchasing your hearing aids is all future care and service from your hearing health care provider.
 It is therefore very important that you are confident the office and provider you have chosen is a good match.
 The most important consideration when purchasing a hearing aid is confidence in your provider.
 It is the hearing health care provider’s job to help you select the hearing aid that is best for you so make sure you have selected the provider that is best for you as well!

-If you are seeking a hearing health provider or audiologist in the greater Sacramento area, call our office to schedule a hearing evaluation or consultation.
+If you are seeking a hearing health provider or local audiologist in the greater Sacramento area, call our office to schedule a hearing evaluation or consultation.
 We’re happy to answer your questions and help you find the hearing aid best suited to meet your needs.